Another day breaks on Paradise Island,

 Little glimmers of it coming through the gap at the top of the curtain rail

-That was a structural detail i hadn’t intended to but, quite presciently, overlooked when i was putting up my blackout drapes.
+That was a structural detail I hadn’t intended to but quite happily overlooked when I was putting up my blackout drapes.

 Still in bed, from the play of light and shadow on my wall,

 I know whether it’s going to be a sunshiny day